 It can be a simple one, with fewer details, like this one I found on Repeat Crafter Me.
 The increase and decrease sections are marked, but you will not know which side of the pattern you work on or the total number of tiles you should have, this is something you will have to check yourself on the graphgan.

-And this is how my written c2c patterns look like.
-I chose it not to have color blocks to save on printer ink, and my colors are not abbreviated so it will not be any confusion on which colors to use (B can mean black or blue for example and it’s annoying having to refer over and over to the color abbreviations).
+And this is what my written c2c patterns look like.
+I chose not to have color blocks to save on printer ink, and my colors are not abbreviated so it will not be any confusion on which colors to use (B can mean black or blue for example and it’s annoying having to refer over and over to the color abbreviations).

-It also shows you which sections are the increase, decrease or maintain rows, which rows are crocheted on the right or wrong side and the total number of c2c tiles you should have in a row.
+It also shows you which sections are the increase, decrease or maintain rows, which rows are crocheted on the right or wrong side, and the total number of c2c tiles you should have in a row.

 The total count of c2c tiles by color at the end of the pattern is there to help you decide how much yarn should you use (if you use a different yarn weight for example).
 Simply see how much yarn you use for a c2c tile and then multiply it by the total number of c2c tiles to see how much yarn you need in that particular color.

 So how to read a c2c pattern?
 Here is a short snippet from my C2C Crochet Guide video, below you have a written explanation of a c2c row.